-Global shares mostly lower as investors look to G-20 meeting
+Global shares turn higher as investors look to G-20 meeting

-TOKYO (AP) — Global shares were mostly lower Wednesday as investors awaited developments in trade friction between the U.S. and China at the Group of 20 meeting of major economies in Japan later in the week.
+TOKYO (AP) — Global shares were turned higher on Wednesday as investors await developments in trade friction between the U.S. and China at the Group of 20 meeting of major economies in Japan later in the week.

 Trade policy remains the biggest source of uncertainty looming over the market.
 Investors are worried about the trade dispute between the U.S. and China and its potential impact on global economic growth and corporate profits.